 The hiring process is more complex than choosing the right person for the job; it's attracting and securing the best candidates, whose values align with your company's mission and principles.

 It's important for companies of all sizes to implement an effective hiring strategy.
 As the hiring manager, before you conduct your next employee search, avoid these seven common mistakes.

 Being too narrow in your search

 One of the biggest mistakes is not having a diverse slate of candidates, according to Paul Wolfe, senior vice president of human resources at Indeed.

 "Think of diversity of age, experience, background, race and gender, all of which help bring diversity of thought," Wolfe said. "[This] can make organizations more successful and keep organizations growing and progressing."

 With a diversified workforce, you stand a better chance of attracting different types of people who wouldn't normally apply for positions at your company.
-A company that has a strong diversity program will have a good reputation because it will be seen as having fair employment practices, AMEX reported.

 "Donꞌt look for someone exactly like you or the rest of your team — you shouldn't be afraid to bring in someone who will challenge you; an outside perspective is what can help move the needle in your company," Wolfe said.